turingschool/try-turing/_posts/1000-01-01-back-end-introduction.markdown

 There are numerous technologies that can be used for back-end programming.
 Here are a few of them:

-* Languages and frameworks: Ruby/Rails, Python/Django, Elixir/Phoenix, Java, PHP, etc.
+* Languages and frameworks: Ruby/Rails, Python/Django, Elixir/Phoenix, Java/Spring, PHP/Laravel, etc.
 * Database: PostgreSQL, MySQL, MongoDB, etc.
-* Hosting: Digital Ocean, Heroku
+* Hosting: AWS (Amazon Web Services), Digital Ocean, Heroku

 ## What are we doing today?